-A dogged constitution and compact good looks hallmark this new Plant Select offering.
-Flourishing in xeric conditions, a noteworthy close-to-the ground mound of well branched stems and dusty silver-green, serrated leaves gives way to deep lavender flower spires nearly all season long.
-Nestle fine-textured Little Trudy along a walkway, amid stairs, atop a wall or in the rock garden where she makes a composed companion for Oenothera ‘Silver Blade’.
+A dogged constitution and compact good looks characterize this Plant Select offering.
+Flourishing in xeric conditions, the noteworthy ground hugging mound of well-branched stems and serrated dusty silver-green leaves gives way to deep lavender-colored flower spires nearly all season long.
+Nestle fine textured Little Trudy along a walkway, amid stairs, atop a wall or in the rock garden where she’ll make a composed companion for Oenothera ‘Fyrverkeri’.
 (PPAF)

 Size: 8" – 10" high x 12" – 16" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 Other selections in this genus:

 - Nepeta grandiflora ‘Dawn to Dusk’